The Mayfair Bookshop: A Novel of Nancy Mitford and the Pursuit of Happiness (Paperback)

 About the Author

-Eliza Knight is an award-winning and USA Today bestselling author.
+Eliza Knight is an award-winning and USA Today and international bestselling author of historical women’s fiction.
 Her love of history began as a young girl when she traipsed the halls of Versailles.
-She is a member of the Historical Novel Society and Novelists, Inc., and the creator of the popular historical blog, History Undressed.
-Knight lives in Maryland with her husband, three daughters, two dogs and a turtle
+As an avid history buff, she’s written dozens of novels including The Mayfair Bookshop, Starring Adele Astaire, Ribbons of Scarlet, A Day of Fire, and Can’t We Be Friends, which have been translated into multiple languages.
+She is the creator of the popular historical blog, History Undressed, and host of the History, Books and Wine podcast.
+Knight lives in Maryland and Florida with her husband, three daughters, two dogs, and a turtle.

 "The Mayfair Bookshop is a moving, touching tale of a Bright Young Thing turned bookseller/author and her quest to find fulfillment, inspiration, and love in the chaos of the WWII home front.
 Eliza Knight brings Nancy Mitford to life as an appealing and uncertain young heroine in the days before she is burnished by fame and success—you cannot help but cheer her toward her destiny!"